 porcupine

-Spiky Porcupine Facts for Kids
+Spiky Porcupine Facts For Kids

 Porcupines are interesting critters to study.
 Their distinctive coat of sharp quills makes them easily identifiable to anyone who spots one sneakily slinking past them at night.
 For curious kids who want to learn more about the behaviors, habitats, predators, and defense mechanisms of these strange rodents, here are some facts about porcupines that will to share.